 This app was created by Dignity & Dementia and is designed for those emergency situations where a dementia patient would need the assistance of a caregiver, a family member, or even emergency personnel.

 Contact Rocky Mountain Assisted Living

-If you are interested in finding assistance for your elderly loved one with dementia, please contact us at Rocky Mountain Assisted Living.
+If you are interested in finding assisted living in Lakewood for your elderly loved one with dementia, please contact us at Rocky Mountain Assisted Living.
 We are here to help you and your elderly loved one find safety and comfort.
 Please call us at 303-835-9265 or visit us online today.